Recursive Monte Carlo and Variational Inference with Auxiliary Variables: EXPERIMENTS

 In Section~\ref{sec:overview}, we developed a variant of~\citet{salimans2015markov}'s MCVI algorithm that used SMC for meta-inference.
 In Figure~\ref{fig:mcvi-experiment}, we compare vanilla MCVI to the RAVI variant, with varying $K$ (number of particles used for meta-inference) and $M$ (number of MCMC steps in the variational family).

-\textbf{Experimental details.} For the MCMC kernel $T$, we use Langevin ascent with step size $0.015$.
+\textbf{Experimental details.}\footnote{Code is available: https://github.com/probcomp/ravi-uai-2022} For the MCMC kernel $T$, we use Langevin ascent with step size $0.015$.
 For the meta-inference proposals $R_i(x_{i+1} \rightarrow x_i)$, we use $\mathcal{N}(x_{i}; f_\mu(x_{i+1}, i), e^{f_{\log \sigma}(x_{i+1}, i)})$, where $f$ is a 4-layer MLP, the step number $i$ is encoded as a one-hot vector, and $f$ outputs the mean $\mu$ and log standard deviation $\log\sigma$ for a conditionally Gaussian proposal.
 The same $f$ is used for each experiment, and is trained on forward rollouts of MCMC (equivalent to using Alg.
 3 on $\texttt{rmcvi}$ with $K=1$).
-The unimodal model is Gaussian with $\sigma=0.2$, and the multimodal model is a mixture of 3 Gaussians with standard deviations $0.2, 0.3, \& 2.0$.
+The unimodal model is Gaussian with $\sigma=0.2$, and the multimodal model is a mixture of 3 Gaussians with standard deviations $0.2, 0.3,$ and $2.0$.
 The distributions $q_i$ used for importance weighting during sequential Monte Carlo meta-inference are Gaussians with learned $\mu$ and $\sigma$.